Bhaskers-Blu-Org2/vsts-nuget-sample/README.md

 * (Optionally) Restore tools packages using NuGet.
 There's a `packages.config` file under `.nuget\tools` which can be populated with a list of all tools to be restored during `init`.

 The bootstrap flow described above is made possible by a [set of scripts](https://github.com/Microsoft/vsts-nuget-bootstrapper) which are wrapped up in a NuGet package as well: [Microsoft.VisualStudio.Services.NuGet.Bootstrap](https://www.nuget.org/packages/Microsoft.VisualStudio.Services.NuGet.Bootstrap).
 If you're interested in using this flow in your codebase, you can leverage this package to install the bootstrap scripts.
 [Get started with that documentation](https://www.visualstudio.com/get-started/package/use/bootstrap-nuget).

+# Policy

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.